Some technologies last longer than others.

 Why Use A Gabion Basket?

-Well firstly they look great.
-The pleasing aesthetics of gabions have long been admired and to use them around the home is both easy and cost effective.
-Here are a few good reasons to keep front of mind:
+The pleasing aesthetics of Gabions have long been admired and to use them around the home is both easy and cost-effective.
+Not only do landscape designers and home-owners alike love the low gabion retaining wall costs, but there are also many more reasons to keep in mind:

-Aesthetics: Gabions look natural and can tie a house to the landscape by using filler materials excavated from the site or the local terrain.
+Gabions look natural and can tie a house to the landscape by using filler materials excavated from the site or the local terrain.
+Galvanised steel and wire mesh can be utilised by landscape designers to achieve beautiful end-products.

-Long-lasting: We start off by using the Gabion Basket or Cage to hold the fill (that may be rocks, stones, pebbles) but by the time the cage breaks down (50 years or so) the contents will have settled and be very solid.
-All the little spaces in between the rocks fill up with dirt, sand and debris therefore making the wall a permanent thing.
+We start by using the Gabion Basket or Cage to hold the fill (that may be rocks, stones, pebbles) but by the time the cage breaks down (50 years or so) the contents will have settled and be very solid.
+All the little spaces in between the rocks fill up with dirt, sand and debris, therefore, making the wall a permanent thing.

 What Can I Fill A Gabion Basket With?

 Stones or River Stones.
 Using smaller stones is great when you are trying to make the walls for decoration and not just for retaining.
-The stones give it a much more refined look and allow you to customise to look to suit your garden.
+The stones give it a much more refined look and allow you to customise it to suit your garden.

 N.B.: If you’re building a retaining wall, get a landscape architect or engineer to determine loads and stresses and other factors.